mcmonkey819/murahdahla/README.md

 *May need to run the following:
 `sudo apt install libmaria* mariadb-client*`

-From wihtin the folder containing the Repo, run `diesel setup`.
+From within the folder containing the Repo, run `diesel setup`.
 If the database needs to be migrated following an update, you must run `diesel migration run` after pulling the update.
 Refer to the MySQL documentation for instructions on setting up a database.